MohawkTSDB/mohawk/examples/README.md

 ## Tenants

 All data is partitioned by tenant.
-Data is not physically partitioned on disk.
 The partitioning happens at the API level.
 This means that a metric cannot exist on its own outside of a tenant.
-Let’s first look at how tenants are created.
-Creating Tenants

-Tenants are created in one of two ways.
-First, a tenant can be created implicitly by simply inserting metric data.
-Clients can immediately start storing data without first creating a tenant.

 ### Implicit tenant creation